personalcomputer/Omegle-MITM/README.md

 Omegle MITM depends upon boost, including boost-regex and boost-filesystem.
 You can install these (Ubuntu 11.10) with `sudo apt-get install libboost1.46-dev libboost-regex1.46-dev libboost-filesystem1.46-dev libboost-system1.46-dev`.

 Additionally, you'll need the libomegle library.
 Acquire it from <https://github.com/personalcomputer/libomegle>.
-The Omegle MITM makefile expects libomegle.so to be in the root Omegle-MITM directory, and Omegle.h (With directory Omegle/\*) to be in Omegle-MITM/src/include/.
-This is just a simple configuration, you'll probably want to quickly replace the relevant flags in the makefile for your own setup.

 Once the dependencies are satisfied, compile Omegle-MITM by running `make` from the src directory.